omgaunicorn/WaterMe/README.md

 ![WaterMe App Icon](/WaterMe/WaterMe/Assets.xcassets/WaterMeIcon.imageset/all-1x.png)
 # WaterMe - Gardening Reminders

 WaterMe is an open source iOS application that is available for free on the App Store.
 Its a small app by any measure, but its my baby and I love it.
-According to Fabric analytics, the app has about 500 Daily Active Users and 2,400 monthly active users.
+According to Fabric analytics, the app has about 3,300 Monthly Active Devices with 42,000 Monthly Sessions.
 WaterMe is under active development and I welcome feature requests and pull requests.

 [📲 App Store Link](https://itunes.apple.com/app/waterme/id1089742494)<br>
 [🕊 TestFlight Link](https://testflight.apple.com/join/C9vDCb25)